-Post Production Transcription
+Post Production Transcription Specialist

 Our specialists are equipped to complete a variety of types of post production transcription, including as-broadcast scripts, dialogue lists, film & TV continuity lists, closed captioning, meta data lists, and B-roll logging.
 We can accept media files in an array of types – a full list is available on our FAQ page – via our secure server to be transcribed by our experts.
-If you need translation services as well, we have the bet in the business available for your project.
+If you need translation services as well, we have the best in the business available for your project.

 Let Daily Transcription take some of the work off your plate.